danpfister/ai8x-training/project/kws_colours_final/README.md

 # Keyword Spotting Demo

-No idea why the log file is empty :( (maybe some WSL issue or something)

 The model used was `ai85net-kws20` and the dataloader was `KWS_Project` (found inside `kws20`).
 The dataloader used some own keywords and as such had to balanced accordingly (see `weights` in the `KWS_Project`).

 The parameters used were: